Numeric Precision: What It Is, and Why It Matters

 Floating point numbers are, essentially, scientific notation using binary numbers.

-In the event that the reader is unfamiliar with the purpose and usage of scientific notation, the following section breaks down its main advantages.
+In the event of lack of familiarity with the purpose and usage of scientific notation, the following section breaks down its main advantages.

 Scientific Notation